agataczerwinska-cmd/chile_comparison_renewable_energy_adoption/README.md

 coal increase visible in the chart.

-This is a geopolitical and supply-security story, not an economic growth story — a good reminder that a plausible-looking correlation (coal rising alongside GDP) isn't the same as a verified causal explanation.
+This is a geopolitical and supply-security story, not an economic growth story, a good reminder that a plausible-looking correlation (coal rising alongside GDP) isn't the same as a verified causal explanation.

 *Source: [Chile's electricity markets: Four decades on from their original